LocationDomingo Atienza, San Pedro de Atacama, Antofagasta, Chile

 Sanitary ConsultantFrancisco Cervantes

-From the architect.
+Text description provided by the architects.
 Travel opens up new perspectives, to see life with new eyes.

 This Hotel invites travelers to stop wondering, and make a fruitful pause.
 Life, dispersed in Atacama's vastness, is somehow present at the hotel, inviting visitors to go out and experience first hand its natural and cultural richness, and return every evening back to comfort, free of the sheer tasks of survival.